felipevalenciaclavijo/RT-InformationDisorder-Colombia/README.md

-# Dataset: RT and the Information Disorder in Colombia: The Case of Inna Afinogenova on Twitter
+# Dataset: Russian Information Disorder in Colombia?
+The Case of RT’s Inna Afinogenova on Twitter

 This repository contains the dataset associated with the paper titled "[RT and the Information Disorder in Colombia: The Case of Inna Afinogenova on Twitter](LINK_TO_DOI)."
 The dataset includes anonymised user behaviour data obtained from the Twitter API.
 This data is made available under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).